 Harper’s Weekly published an article on Aug.
 8, 1868, called “The Maryland Flood,” which described how after the floodwaters receded, parts of crushed houses, piles of furniture, goods from stores, trees, logs and stones that were deposited in tangled heaps along the path of the water, and how a new channel had been cut through town.
 The Harper’s Weekly article also quoted the Baltimore Telegram, which described daring water rescues by boat during the flood that were led by Police Commissioner James E. Carr.

-Records at the U.S. Naval Observatory for July 24, 1868, show that rain did not fall during the evening in Washington.
-About two inches of rain fell during the early afternoon, however, but rain from that thunderstorm was not responsible for the flooding that occurred in Ellicott City and Baltimore.
+Records at the U.S. Naval Observatory for July 24, 1868, show that about two inches of rain fell during the early afternoon.
+But rain from that thunderstorm was not responsible for the flooding that occurred in Ellicott City and Baltimore.

 I asked Healey whether he thought the flood of 1868 had a higher water level than the flood that occurred this weekend.